- How Domain NFTs Work

-A domain NFT is a unique domain represented by a single Non-Fungible Token (NFT) that combines two vital ideas– they’re crypto wallet addresses that also function as website domains.
+A domain NFT is a unique domain represented by a single Non-Fungible Token (NFT) that functions as both a crypto wallet address as well as a standard website domain.

-Domains have historically been some of the Internet’s most valuable pieces of digital real estate:
+Historically, domains have been some of the most valuable pieces of digital real estate on the Internet:

 - LasVegas.com was sold for $90 million in 2005 to a Las Vegas travel agency.